contao/docs-archive/manual/en/07-Customizing-Contao.md

 ### colorizeLogEntries
-The "colorizeLogEntries" hook is triggered when tl_log is rendered.
-You can use custom log categories in your extension and use this hook to modify how the log entry labels belonging to this category will be displayed.
+The "colorizeLogEntries" hook is triggered in the label callback for tl_log entries.
 It passes an array holding the current row data and the current label and expects a HTML string as return value.
+You can use it to generate custom labels for custom log categories, but you may also modify existing labels.
 It is available from Version 3.3.RC1.

 ``` {.php}
 // config.php